 Caterpillar (CAT) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from CAT as it approaches its next earnings release, which is expected to be October 23, 2019.
-In that report, analysts expect CAT to post earnings of $2.89 per share.
-This would mark year-over-year growth of 1.05%.
-Meanwhile, our latest consensus estimate is calling for revenue of $13.52 billion, up 0.09% from the prior-year quarter.
+Wall Street will be looking for positivity from CAT as it approaches its next earnings report date.
+This is expected to be October 23, 2019.
+The company is expected to report EPS of $2.89, up 1.05% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.53 billion, up 0.16% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for CAT.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for CAT.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% lower.
-CAT currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.24% lower.
+CAT is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, CAT currently has a Forward P/E ratio of 11.36.
-This represents a premium compared to its industry's average Forward P/E of 11.23.
+In terms of valuation, CAT is currently trading at a Forward P/E ratio of 11.31.
+Its industry sports an average Forward P/E of 10.71, so we one might conclude that CAT is trading at a premium comparatively.

 Click to get this free report